fdeblasio/pokeemerald-expansion/notes.md

     - Tileset doesn't seem to support it
 - Followers with weather abilities (or Cloud Nine/Air Lock) will change the overworld weather when following?
     - Cloud Nine could do cloudy instead of clear
+- Try to get Verdanturf grass to start Grassy Terrain instead of messing with weather
+    - MB_SHORT_GRASS but unsure of what else uses that
+        - If it's fine, could use same technique as long grass
+    - Maybe could use MAP_GROUP/MAP_NUM instead
+- New Mauville is Electric Terrain?
+    - Could use metatiles (same as long grass) or try MAP_GROUP/MAP_NUM
+    - Would need to update dynamics

 ### Battle Frontier
 - Battle Tent Pokémon/EVs?